GHOST-Aram/friendly-docs/users/docs/[id]/put.md

 ### Request

 Provide the id of the user as a url parameter.
 The id in the parameter has to be the same as the id of the user sending this request, this is because users can only update their own details and not the details of other users.

-Provide the authorization token as Bearer in the `Authorization` header of the request.

 To update information for a specific user, provide the following user details in the request body: